101 Things to do in Bournemouth – Fisherman’s Walk Beach

 Toilets

 There are toilets at beach level and more toilets on the cliff top.
-At beach level, are accessible toilets with baby changing facilities.
+Beach level toilets are accessible and have baby changing facilities.
 These are open during the day all year round.
 More details can be found here.

 Fisherman's Walk Beach Toilets